-Over the course of the previous four decades, media literacy has become a widely discussed - and contested - topic among teachers, academics and other professionals interested in promoting understanding of the roles media play in society.
-Over time, media literacy education has taken many forms, ranging from elective to core-curriculum activities, train-the-trainer sessions, government campaigns to smartphone apps.
-However, it has to be noted that no consensus exists about conceptualisations, operationalisations or aims of media literacy.
-The terminologies and definitions have changed over time, as various stakeholders have engaged with media literacy.
-As a result, different approaches now co-exist, incorporating a variety of perspectives (Koltay, 2011).
-The gap between the two foundations of media literacy education (media studies and media education) has not yet been closed, with many debates still going on between those representing theory-driven scholarship and those who argue for the practice of media education (for an in-depth discussion, see Friesem & Friesem, 2019).
+Over the course of the previous four decades, media literacy has become a widely discussed-and contested-topic among teachers, academics, and other professionals interested in promoting understanding of the roles media play in society.
+Over time, media literacy education has taken many forms, ranging from elective to core curriculum activities, train-the-trainer sessions, government campaigns, and smartphone apps.
+However, no consensus exists about conceptualizations, operationalizations, or aims of media literacy.
+The terminologies and definitions have changed over time as various stakeholders have engaged with media literacy.
+As a result, different approaches now coexist, incorporating a variety of perspectives (Koltay, 2011).
+The gap between the two foundations of media literacy education (media studies and media education) has not yet been closed, with many debates still going on between those representing theory-driven scholarship and those who argue for the practice of media education (for an indepth discussion, see Friesem & Friesem, 2019).

-Only more recently, media literacy literature started paying attention to differences related to race, ethnicity, gender, sexuality, class and ability.
-Diversity in the media and social inclusion of marginalised groups are often considered in Eurocentric frameworks of hate speech and intercultural dialogue.
-Even when minorities or other marginalized groups are targeted in policy papers and projects related to media literacy, minority subjects are commonly 'absorbed' within undifferentiated categories of "sexual minorities", "migrants" or "refugees".
-This leads to further othering and homogenisation of these groups lacking recognition of their distinct histories and experiences of exclusion in society and in the media more particularly.
-As a result, a specific racialised, heteronormative, able-body oriented order is maintained.
-Not enough attention is paid to also to how non-normative bodies are implicated in the established communication order that gives voice to some and silences others: "Not everyone speaks and is heard in the same way; not everyone is equally represented" (Georgiou, 2018, p.
+Only more recently, media literacy literature started paying attention to differences related to race, ethnicity, gender, sexuality, class, and ability.
+Diversity in the media and social inclusion of marginalized groups are often considered in Eurocentric frameworks of hate speech and intercultural dialogue.
+Even when minorities or other marginalized groups are targeted in policy papers and projects related to media literacy, minority subjects are commonly "absorbed" within undifferentiated categories of "sexual minorities," "migrants," or "refugees."
+This leads to further othering and homogenization of these groups, lacking recognition of their distinct histories and experiences of exclusion in society and in the media more particularly.
+As a result, a specific racialized, heteronormative, able-body oriented order is maintained.
+Not enough attention is paid to how non-normative bodies are implicated in the established communication order that gives voice to some and silences others: "Not everyone speaks and is heard in the same way; not everyone is equally represented" (Georgiou, 2018, p.
 49).

-Although attention for the politics of difference, inclusion and intercultural dialogue were among the goals of media literacy education, these were not central to the practice of media literacy education until very recently.
-Therefore, article's aim is to discuss whether existing definitions and approaches hold potential to advance a multiplicity of voices in the public arena, for example, by offering media production workshops for minorities, migrants and refugees.
-The article first provides an overview of key concepts of media literacy in relation to diversity, their interpretations and genealogies.
-Secondly, it discusses emergent forms of inclusive media literacy education research and practices.
-Seeking to connect emergent practice with theory, in the final section, it proposes a comprehensive framework for an intercultural understanding of critical media literacy education.
+Although a focus on the politics of difference, inclusion, and intercultural dialogue was among the goals of media literacy education, this was not central to the practice of media literacy education until very recently.
+Therefore, this article discusses whether existing definitions and approaches hold potential to advance a multiplicity of voices in the public arena-for example, by offering media production workshops for minorities, migrants, and refugees.
+The article first provides an overview of key concepts of media literacy in relation to diversity, in addition to their interpretations and genealogies.
+Second, it discusses emergent forms of inclusive media literacy education research and practices.
+Seeking to connect emergent practice with theory, in the final section, this article proposes a comprehensive framework for an intercultural understanding of critical media literacy education.